 Hash Browns at home never looked so good!
-This classic hash brown recipe will bring the diner-quality, skillet-fried potatoes to your breakfast table!
-If you’re looking to pair these with an entrée, they make a great bed for all kinds of meat!
+This classic hash brown recipe will bring diner-quality skillet-fried potatoes to your breakfast table.
+Try them for lunch or dinner, too!
+If you’re looking to pair your hash browns with an entrée, they make a great bed for all kinds of meat.

 Hash browns make a great bed for duck, venison, steak, quail, and pheasant.
 The crunchy exterior and soft, fluffy interior of the potatoes provide a perfect texture to accompany the rich flavors of wild game meats.

 Tips for Beautifully Crispy Hash Browns

 To ensure your hash browns are evenly browned and not soggy, here are a few tips to follow:

 - Be sure to pat the potatoes dry with a towel after boiling to remove excess water.

 - Making sure your skillet is plenty hot–the skillet and butter should be starting to smoke.

 - Once you’ve placed the potato pieces in the skillet in a single layer, let them be.
 They should cook undisturbed for at least 30 seconds on each side until they are nicely browned.

 - To caramelize the bottom of the potatoes, mash them down into the skillet.
 Repeat on the other side.